 How to Subscribe to This Site

 If you wish to join, please complete this online form and send it electronically by hitting the send button.
 As soon as I see it, I will be able to log you in.
+Then use the username and password you have chosen to access the site.
 When you are up and running, I would be grateful if you would send a cheque or bank transfer for the £75 annual subscription.

 Cheques should be made out to www.michaelwalters.com, and sent to Laddingford Croft, Nr.
 Yalding, Kent, ME18 6BJ.